A Multivariate Realized GARCH Model: Empirical Analysis

 \subsection{Data Description}

-Our empirical analysis spans a sample period from January 3, 2002 to December 29, 2017.
-After removing holidays and trading days with reduced trading hours, our sample includes 3975 trading days.
-We use daily close-to-close returns and compute realized variances and correlations from the corresponding high-frequency data.
+Our empirical analysis spans a sample period from January 2, 2002 to December 31, 2020, which has 4,744 trading days after the removal of holidays and trading days with reduced trading hours.
+We use daily close-to-close returns and compute realized variances and correlations from high-frequency data.

 We include nine stocks in our analysis.
 Three stocks from the energy sector, CVX, MRO, and OXY, three stocks from the Health Care sector, JNJ, LLY, and MRK, and three stocks from the Information Technology sector, AAPL, MU, and ORCL.